HR/recaptcha-worker/README.md

 If the verification request succeeds, you'll get a `202` HTTP status code response with the body `reCAPTCHA passed`.

-If the verification request fails, you will get `400` HTTP status code response with the body 'reCAPTCHA failed'.
+If the verification request fails, you will get `400` HTTP status code response with the body `reCAPTCHA failed`.

 Otherwise, for any other error, you will get `500` HTTP status code response with the body being the error stack.